 One of the biggest blockers to cloud adoption traditionally has been concerns over security.
 IT risk managers and security departments need to ensure that resources in Azure are protected and secure by default.
-Azure provides a number of capabilities that you can leverage to protect resources and detect/prevent threats against those resources.
+Azure provides capabilities you can use to protect resources while detecting and eliminating threats against those resources.

 Azure Security Center

 The Azure Security Center provides a unified view of the security status of resources across your environment in addition to advanced threat protection.
 Azure Security Center is an open platform that enables Microsoft partners to create software that plugs into and enhance its capabilities.
-The baseline capabilities of Azure Security Center (free tier) provides assessment and recommendations that will enhance your security posture.
-Its paid tiers enable additional and valuable capabilities such as Just In Time admin access and adaptive application controls (whitelisting).
+The baseline capabilities of Azure Security Center (free tier) provide assessment and recommendations that will enhance your security posture.
+Its paid tiers enable additional and valuable capabilities such as just-in-time admin access and adaptive application controls (whitelisting).

-Azure security center is a very powerful tool that is constantly being enhanced and incorporating new capabilities you can leverage to detect threats and protect your enterprise.
-It is highly recommended to always enable ASC.
+Azure Security Center is a powerful tool that is regularly improved with new capabilities you can use to detect threats and protect your enterprise.
+It is highly recommended to always enable Azure Security Center.

 Azure resource locks